-Students are further notified of the fact that the Act states that the following information may be construed to be directory information that is available to the public, and is hereby so declared: name, address, telephone listing, date of birth, photograph, major field of study, part-time/ full-time status, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, classification, degrees and awards received and the most recent previous educational agency or institution attended.
+Students are further notified of the fact that the Act states that the following information may be construed to be directory information which is available to the public, and is hereby so declared: name, address, telephone listing, date of birth, photograph, major field of study, part-time/ full-time status, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, classification, degrees and awards received and the most recent previous educational agency or institution attended.
 Students have the right to inform the College that any or all of the bold-faced information should not be released without prior consent.
-If a student wishes to restrict the release of this information, a written request to that effect must be completed in the Registrar's Office before the fifth day of fall semester classes.
+If a student wishes to restrict the release of this information, a written request to that effect must be completed in the Registrar's Office prior to the fifth day of fall semester classes.
 After the student has filed the required written request, the College will notify the appropriate offices and begin to comply with the request as soon as possible.

 No information other than the items listed above will be released without specific written permission except as provided by law.
 A complete statement of the St. Scholastica policy is available in the Registrar's Office.